TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/middleware/request-header-tyk-classic.md

 ### Endpoint Level {#tyk-operator-endpoint}

-The process of configuring a transformation of a a request header for a specific endpoint is similar to that defined in section [Endpoint-level transform](#tyk-classic-endpoint).
+The process of configuring a transformation of a request header for a specific endpoint is similar to that defined in section [Endpoint-level transform](#tyk-classic-endpoint).
 To configure a transformation of the request header for a specific endpoint you must add a new `transform_headers` object to the `extended_paths` section of your API definition.

 In the example below the Request Header Transform middleware (`transform_headers`) has been configured for HTTP `POST` requests to the `/anything` endpoint.
 Any request received to that endpoint will have the `remove_this` header removed and the `foo` header added, with the value set to `bar`.